-IIP Placements in the Czech Republic
+IIP Internships in the Czech Republic

 Location: Nové Hrady, Czech Republic

 Intern Responsibilities: IIP interns will be introduced to the computational methods for building and investigation of biological systems and will be able to analyze dynamical changes in systems and learn how to interpret generated data.
 IIP interns will use special software for modeling biological systems and carrying out molecular dynamics simulations, partly using massive parallel calculations on a beowulf-computer cluster.
 The underlying experimental basis of all structural information comes from protein crystallography done in house.
-After getting intense training during the first weeks, IIP interns will each be responsible for a sub-project that leads to a clear outcome/prediction that can be experimentally verified.
+After receiving intense training during the first weeks, IIP interns will each be responsible for a sub-project that leads to a clear outcome/prediction that can be experimentally verified.
 Possible sub-projects include a computational project and an experimental project.
 The IIP interns may also have the opportunity to participate in a symposium on Structure Systems Biology in Bratislava, Slovakia, and/or the opportunity to visit biomedical institutes of the Academy of Sciences in Prague.
 Each IIP intern will be assigned to one of the following two projects:

-- Computational Project: Modeling interactions in and between biomolecules and complex biologically relevant systems.
-The intern will mainly work with computational tools on data, that are produced in house.
-The IIP intern will get insight into how experimental data, such as X-ray structures, are generated and will collaborate directly with the scientists working in that area.
+- Modeling interactions in and between biomolecules and complex biologically relevant systems - The IIP intern will mainly work with computational tools on data, that are produced by experimentalists in house.
+After getting intense training during the first weeks, she/he/they will be responsible for a sub-project that leads to a clear outcome/prediction that can be experimentally verified.
+The IIP intern will also get an insight how the experimental data, like the X-ray structures, are generated and will collaborate directly with the scientists working on that.

 Location: South Bohemia, Czech Republic

-This project is part of the Biological Engineering Group in the Institute of Physical Biology.
+About: This project is part of the Biological Engineering Group in the Institute of Physical Biology.
 Brief background on the Group's main project: Frontiers of biology lie now in exact evaluation of biological processes, whether the field is called Systems Biology, Biological Engineering, or another name.
 There is currently discrepancy between processes observed in living cells, for example by microscopy, and models that are based mainly on biochemical observations--that is, interactions of proteins and metabolites extracted from the cell culture and examined in the test tube.
 There are many examples of non-homogeneous behavior in cells that have essential functional meaning and may be crucial for discrimination between living and non-living matter.
 In contrast to the prevalent approach the Group examines the macroscopic properties of cells and uses a stochastic systems approach from control engineering for model building.
 For that a new mathematical method of point information contribution and point information entropy hsa been developed, which is implemented into software used for evaluation of processes in living cells.